Many autistic children struggle with chronic illness from a young age.

 Parents may believe that it’s alright to let their kids eat only a few foods or that their diet, which may be mostly made up of simple carbs, isn’t a problem.
 For many years the food pyramid stated that 50% of our diet should be carbs and many people still follow this outdated guidance.
 Especially for someone dealing with gut issues and nutrient deficiencies, starchy foods can make the problem worse.

 It requires a lot of nutrients to remain in a chronic inflammatory state.
-For this reason, many children with autism have severe vitamin D deficiencies.
-Even kids who spend a lot of time out in the sun may have low levels of vitamin D. It’s being exhausted to maintain the inflammatory state.
+For this reason, many children with autism are severely low in vitamin D. Even kids who spend a lot of time out in the sun may have low levels of vitamin D. It’s being exhausted to maintain the inflammatory state.

 Supplementing with 5,000 to 10,000 units each day would usually raise vitamin D levels, but in kids with autism, their nutrient levels may not rise enough with the same amount of vitamin D you’d give to a child that is outside of the autism spectrum.